golemfactory/golem-docs/docs/Ncreators/javascript/examples/results.md

 ```
 ![batch_fail](/assets/bad_result_single_log.png "Requestor script output logs")

-Note 1: while user will receive the error message, the output is only for the failing command not for all commands in the task.
+Note 1: while the user will receive the error message, the output is only for the failing command not for all commands in the task.

-The level detail of the message depends on the type of methods that cases the error.
+The level detail of the message depends on the type of method that causes the error.

-In case of data transfer method you will receive message describing the cause of the error.
+In the case of the data transfer method you will receive a message describing the cause of the error.

-Let's see enother exemple:
+Let's see another example:

 ```js
 import { TaskExecutor } from "yajsapi";